sandersouza/OpenQUIZ/README.md

 ## 🛠️ Setup Instructions
 >[!IMPORTANT]
->Root directory contains 2 docker-composes...
-MongoDB 5.5 needs a CPU with AVX support, and with some old processors like XEON X5680 ( my fully functional old macpro 5,1 for example ), cannot be run it.
+> You need to select MongoDB version in .env ( instructions inside than )...
+MongoDB 5.0 needs a CPU with AVX support, and with some old processors like XEON X5680 ( my fully functional old macpro 5,1 for example ), cannot be run it.
 Then I made 2 versions of compose.
-To use one of then use -f flag in docker/podman compose command like instructions bellow.
->- docker-compose-mongo4.4.yml ( More compatible with processors withour AVX)
->- docker-compose-mongo5.5.yml ( Fastest then 4.4, but need AVX support in processor)

 ```bash
 ### This example use MongoDB 5.5.